Sanqu: Overview

-I dare not use the shoe stretcher;

-At best I can hang them out in the sun.

 There were many forms of Sanqu during the Yuan Dynasty.
 These included a kind of opera (or acting and singing), dance accompaniment and instrumental accompaniment.
 During feasts, actors would hold lotus flowers in their left hands and, holding their goblets in the right, would sing a song of the heavy rains hitting the lotus flowers.

 Both sanqu dramatic lyrics and plays enjoyed the same social milieu; for example, esteemed playwrights like Ma Zhiyuan (c.
 1270-1330) and Guan Hanqing (c.
 1300) were also well established writers of sanqu.
 This poetry was strongly influenced by the linguistics of vernacular or semi-vernacular Classical Chinese.
 In terms of historical transmission to modern times, textual problems abound and, this has perhaps contributed to the paucity of translations of a truly significant Chinese literary genre that expanded the limits of literary expression.
 The collection and printing of sanqu poetry is ongoing.
 Recently a Ming period collection has seen a modern edition.